Inflammation & Top Anti-Inflammatory Foods

 The first response is the immediate recognition of trauma to the cells which is detected by sentinel cells, such as mast cells or macrophages.
 These immune sentinel cells are often referred to as the body's first line of defence as their duty is to recognise damage or harmful microbes and signal for a recruitment of inflammatory factors to regulate and remove the damage, thereby commencing the immune-inflammation cascade.
 In this acute phase, there is a stimulation of chemicals and hormones such as histamine which assists in the breakdown of our blood barriers at a microcirculatory level.
 The release of histamine increases local blood flow and a process of vasodilation takes place where blood vessels dilate and enlarge, resulting in an increased capillary permeability.
 The vasodilation facilitates the transportation of inflammatory factors including plasma and White Blood Cells (WBC) at the site of injury.
 This activation causes the presentation of heat and redness and can generally last 2-5 days.

 In the sub-acute phase, the focus is removing acquired threats and repairing damaged structures.
 The immune WBC’s migrate towards the affected area where they stimulate the release of inflammatory mediators such as antibodies, immunoglobulins (IgE), cytokines (IL, TNF) and prostaglandins (PGE2).
 Inflammatory mediators are essentially ‘messengers’ that promote stimulation of immune responses.
 This stimulation causes an accumulation of various active hormones, chemicals and plasma proteins which then actively work together in removing the damaged cells.
 The localised concentration of substances is what causes swelling.
-An additional process in this phase is the production of nitric oxide (NO), which is a ‘pain producing’ substance.
+An additional process in this phase is the production of Nitric Oxide (NO), which is a ‘pain producing’ substance.
 The local release of NO signals the nervous system for the generation of the pain sensation, which interestingly is a protective mechanism the body makes!
 If the structure that is inflamed is experiencing pain, we are more likely to protect the area.
 A fifth symptom is also observed here, a limited range of motion which is another protective method.
 The repair and removal of cellular waste can have a duration lasting up to approximately 6-8 weeks.
 Throughout this sub-acute phase, the main pathway involved is the cyclooxygenase (COX) pathway.

 The final stage is known as the chronic phase, where remodelling and maturation of the original injury or trauma takes place.
 Once the inflammation inducer has been removed, the process of wound healing and/or tissue repair occurs, where damaged tissue is regenerated or they may be replaced with collagen strands and fibroblasts to begin the remodelling process.
-When there has been collagen generated, the strands are progressively replaced by other materials and they adapt to the original tissue.
-If the inflammation continues or the structures further destruct, scar tissue or fibrosis follows.
+When collagen has been generated, the strands are progressively replaced by other materials and they adapt to the original tissue.
+If the inflammation continues, or the structures further destruct, scar tissue or fibrosis follows.
 This chronic phase can last months to years, depending on the type of injury and the inflammation.

 What is the difference between acute and chronic inflammation?

-9 Tips to help better manage inflammation
+Tips to help better manage inflammation

-Just as there are various factors contributing to the progression of inflammation, there are also multiple strategies for the management of symptoms, including pharmaceutical, physical therapies, dietary or lifestyle alterations and other complimentary or alternative medicine modalities.
+- Just as there are various factors contributing to the progression of inflammation, there are also multiple strategies for the management of symptoms, including pharmaceutical, physical therapies, dietary or lifestyle alterations and other complimentary or alternative medicine modalities.

 - Some natural remedy suggestions may include herbal or nutritional sources with anti-inflammatory actions.
 The term ‘anti-inflammatory’ relates to a substance which has direct actions in reduces inflammation.
-Dietary food sources with anti-inflammatory actions can inhibit pathways such as the COX and therefore the inflammatory mediators such as prostaglandins, TNF, IL etc. described earlier.
-Food sources which utilise the COX pathway include spices such as turmeric, ginger and rosemary which are great in cooking, especially for yummy vegetable roasts.
+Dietary food sources with anti-inflammatory actions can inhibit pathways such as the COX and therefore the inflammatory mediators such as prostaglandins, TNF, IL etc. described earlier also provide benefits to inflammatory conditions.

 - Overall, an anti-inflammatory diet would ideally include higher intakes of antioxidant and fibre rich foods plus ensuring an adequate balance between healthy fats, proteins and carbohydrates.